10 Best Places to Eat Lobster in NH

-Lobster is delicious in many ways, but forget about white table linens, fancy crab-stuffed lobster tails or rich lobster Newburg – here's where to go in the Seacoast area for a good old-fashioned lobster you crack into yourself (the butter dripping down to your elbows is optional, but encouraged) or an overflowing lobster roll on a toasted bun.
+Lobster is delicious in many ways, but forget about white table linens, fancy crab-stuffed lobster tails or rich lobster Newburg – here’s where to go for a good old-fashioned lobster you crack into yourself (the butter dripping down to your elbows is optional, but encouraged) or an overflowing lobster roll on a toasted bun.

-*This list covers the coast, but there are plenty of options inland as well.
+*This list covers the New Hampshire coast, but there are plenty of options inland as well.
 Click here for a few of our favorites.

 Brown’s Lobster Pound